circonus/product-docs/circonus3/visualizations/time-series-builder.md

 1. Select the **Annotations** tab.

-2. Click **Add data source**, then specify the options.
+2. Click **Add Data Source**, then specify the options.
 You will see that Index pattern, Time field, Icon, Fields and Row template are required to use the annotations feature.

 3. Select the Log Index Pattern for the annotations (by default it is set to `*` which means all logs; you can modify the pattern to be more specific).

 4. Set the color for the annotation.
 Select the color patch to the left of the Index pattern.
-This will display a color picker which allows you to choose the color for the annotation.
+This will display a color picker that allows you to choose the color for the annotation.

 5. Select the **Time field** from the drop-down list of valid time fields available in that index.

 6. Enter the **Search** [DQL](/circonus3/additional-resources/query-languages/dql/) query string.

 7. Choose whether you want to **Ignore** _global or panel filters_.
 By default, this is set to **Yes**.
-Set it to **No** if you wish to use the [dashboard filters](/circonus3/dashboards/introduction/#data-filters) or a [Controls Visualization](/circonus3/visualizations/introduction/#controls-visualizations).
+Set it to **No** if you wish to use the [dashboard filters](circonus3/Dashboards/#data-filters) or a [Controls Visualization](/circonus3/visualizations/introduction/#controls-visualizations).

 8. Select the **icon** you want to use within the annotation.
 The log entry will display upon hover of the icon.